polterguy/polterguy.github.io/documentation/magic.clone/index.md

 ## Docker database images

 This project also contains _"docker-compose.yml"_ files for SQL Server, PostreSQL and MySQL, allowing you to locally start a database instance using Docker.
-These files can be found within the _"db/"_ folder, that contains one folder for each database type, allowing you to test Magic with any of these databases locally.
+These files can be found within the _"db"_ folder, that contains one folder for each database type, allowing you to test Magic with any of these databases locally.
 To start for instance SQL Server, execute the following from a terminal.